UjjwalKaur/Kathakali/README.md

 # Kathakali - Emotion Detection for Acting Practice

-Welcome to **Kathakali**, a computer vision tool designed to accelerate your acting skills by analyzing your emotional performance using a CNN-based Emotion Detection Model.
-Whether you're perfecting a monologue or preparing for an audition, Kathakali helps you track your progress, compare it with benchmarks, and improve!
+Meet **Kathakali**, a computer vision tool designed to accelerate your acting skills by analyzing your acting performance using a CNN-based Emotion Detection Model.
+Kathakali helps you track your progress, compare it with benchmarks, and improve!

 ![Kathakali Logo](your-image-url-here)